mql21/DDDMakerBundleExample/README.md

 **This project is currently under development.**

-Current state: This project should be a [Symfony Bundle](https://symfony.com/doc/current/bundles.html).
-However, because it's still a work in progress, a full Symfony 5 app is being used to make the development of the bundle easier.
+Current state: This project is a [Symfony Bundle](https://symfony.com/doc/current/bundles.html).
+However, because it's still a work in progress, a full Symfony 5 app is being used to ease development process.
 While it's under development, bundle's code will reside in `lib/DDDMakerBundle/` directory.
+Once it's finished code will be released and published to packagist as a full, independent Symfony Bundle.

 ## Goal

-Normally when you work with Hexagonal Architechture or other clean architechtures, specially if working under a DDD approach, there's little room for "creativity".
+Normally, when you work with Hexagonal Architecture or other clean architectures, specially if working under a DDD approach, there's little room for "creativity".
-Because all of the layers are well defined, often times you find yourself copy-pasting classes (i.e. commands, queries, event subscribers, value objects...) from one context to another just to have a skeleton for the new class.
+Because all the layers are well-defined, often times you find yourself copy-pasting classes (i.e., commands, queries, event subscribers, value objects...) from one context to another just to have a skeleton for the new class.

 So, what if this copy-paste work could be automated?
 With DDDMakerBundle, you'll be able to create DDD elements from your console, just like Symfony does through